OliAPT/Libary-Catalogue/README.md

+#Library Catalogue

-console based Java application called “Library Catalogue” which can be used to search and display information about books stored in the library catalogue.
+Console based Java application which can be used to search and display information about books stored in the library catalogue.